xiaochensun90/website/content/featured/leed/index.md

 # Publication name and optional abbreviated publication name.
 # publication: In *XXXX*
-publication_short:  NBER Working Paper No. 28612 and IZA Discussion Paper No. 14211.
-Accepted, Journal of Environmental Economics and Management
+publication_short: "Journal of Environmental Economics and Management 121: 102866, 2023 (NBER Working Paper No. 28612 and IZA Discussion Paper No. 14211)"

 abstract: